Exploring Clouds for Acceleration of Science

 Exploring Clouds for Acceleration of Science, or E-CAS, is a new project funded by the National Science Foundation (NSF), being administered and coordinated by Internet2 in collaboration with commercial cloud service providers.
 The project will invite proposals from researchers from multiple disciplines interested in performing cutting-edge scientific and computing studies by leveraging capabilities in cloud computing platforms.

-The project will include a partnership between NSF and Internet2 as well commercial cloud providers Google and Amazon Web Services (AWS) who have agreed to commit significant resources to support the project.
-Additional cloud provider collaborators who are able to accommodate agreed upon criteria for project support within 30 days following the project’s public announcement may also be able to participate.
+The project is a cooperative agreement between NSF and Internet2 as well as commercial cloud providers Google and Amazon Web Services (AWS) who have agreed to commit significant resources to support the project.
+Additional cloud provider collaborators who are able to accommodate agreed-upon criteria for project support within 30 days following the project’s public announcement may also be able to participate.

 E-CAS is intended to accelerate scientific discoveries by leveraging advancements and novel technologies in commercial cloud platforms to demonstrate their effectiveness in supporting a range of applications critical to growing academic and research computing and computational science communities, and to illustrate the viability of commercial cloud services as an option for leading-edge research across a broad spectrum of scientific disciplines.